What is a stakeholder analysis?

-How to conduct a stakeholder analysis
+How do you conduct a stakeholder analysis?

 Stakeholder analysis exercises will vary by company, industry, and the teams conducting them (e.g., project management vs. product management).
 But there are useful steps common to most of these types of analyses.
 Here’s how many organizations conduct a stakeholder analysis.

 Start by brainstorming with your team a list of all possible stakeholders for your project.
 You can reduce this list later, but you don’t want to miss a potentially pivotal stakeholder at this early stage.